Secretary (2002 film): Plot

-During this period of exploration with Grey, Lee has also been attempting to have a more conventional boyfriend in Peter, even engaging in lukewarm sex with him.
-After a sexual encounter in Grey's office, Grey fires Lee.
+During this period of exploration with Grey, Lee also attempts to have a more conventional relationship with family friend Peter.
+She engages in lukewarm sex with him, during which he is confused by her desire to be spanked.
+After Lee sends Grey an envelope with a worm in it, he bends her over his desk and makes her remove her skirt and underwear, then masturbates behind her and ejaculates onto the back of her blouse.
+Lee then goes into the restroom where she pleasures herself in one of the stalls whilst looking at one of her typo letters during which she starts fantasizing about having a fellatio performance act on Grey.
+Feeling disgusted by this action Grey, following this encounter, fires Lee out of shame.

-Peter then proposes to Lee, who reluctantly agrees to marry him.
-However, while trying on her wedding gown, she leaves and runs to Grey's office to declare her love for him.
+Peter later proposes to Lee, who reluctantly accepts.
+However, while trying on her wedding gown, she flees and runs to Grey's office to declare her love for him.
 Grey, still uncertain about their relationship, tests Lee by commanding her to sit in his chair without moving her hands or feet until he returns.
-Lee willingly complies, despite being forced to wet her dress since she is not allowed to use the toilet.
+Lee willingly complies, despite being forced to urinate in her dress since she is not allowed to use the toilet.

-Hours pass, as several family members and acquaintances individually visit Lee to alternately attempt to dissuade or encourage her while Grey watches from afar, completely taken by Lee's compliance.
-Her refusal to leave the office draws the attention of the media, which they believe to be a hunger strike.
+Hours pass as several family members and friends individually visit Lee to alternately attempt to dissuade or encourage her while Grey watches from afar, completely taken by Lee's compliance.
+Her refusal to leave the office, believed to be a hunger strike, draws media attention.

-Three days later, Grey returns to the office and takes Lee to a room upstairs where he bathes and feeds her.
+Three days later, Grey returns to the office and takes Lee upstairs, where he bathes and feeds her.
 The pair marry and happily continue their dominant–submissive relationship.